bkocis/DRLND_Pr_1_Navigation/report.md

 ![](https://latex.codecogs.com/svg.latex?Y^{DoubleDQN}_{t}&space;=&space;R_{t&plus;1}&plus;\gamma&space;Q(S_{t&plus;1},&space;argmaxQ(S_{t&plus;1},a;\theta_{t});&space;{\theta}^{-}_{t}))

-The idea of Double Q-learning is to reduce overestimations ... therefore propose to evaluate the greedy policy according to the online network, but using the target network to estimate its value.
-[Hasselt et al.](https://arxiv.org/pdf/1509.06461.pdf)
+It is expected that the implementation of the Double Q-learning will reduce overestimations of the Q-learning algorithm.

-#### 4.2 Implementation
+#### 2.2 Implementation

 Only the learning method of the Agent class is modified.
 Instead defining the next targets of the Q-Network as the maximum value of the targets, the states are gathered and the maximum value assigned to the next target